KannonZenetism/zenetism-field-physics/zenetism/MP11_codex_of_principles_ch26.md

 it is the **antithesis of unity itself**.

 If **Theon (+1)** is Essence of Being — structured coherence awakened —
-then **Nekron (−1)** is Essence unbound — the self dispersed from structure,
+then **Nekron (−1)** is Essence in dissolution —
-its relation dissolved into fragmentation.
+the self fragmented within structure,
+its unique identity erased through dispersion.

 Structure remains,
-but the being’s orientation to it collapses into dispersion.
+but the being’s coherence is ground away into fragmentation.

 It is not “bad Theon,” nor “fragmented Theon” —
 it is what occurs when dispersive motion becomes terminal,
-when Khaon’s entropic arc dissolves structure
+when Khaon’s entropic arc reduces identity
-to the point of resonance cancellation.
+to Absolute Dispersion,
+leaving only essence-in-tension within **Aion** for the entropic.

 ---